openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 **Note**: If a call is followed by a block when the function or method being called has no last function type parameter, then such block is treated as an ordinary block of statements but not as a lambda function.

-Also in case of any other ambiguities when the function or method call has the last parameter, which may be optional, of function type the syntax production started with '{' which followes the function or method call is treated as the trailing lambda.
-If the other semantics is needed then separating semicolon ';' is to be used.
-It means that the function or method will be called with no last argument (see :ref:'Optional Parameters').
+In the case of other ambiguities---e.g., when a function or method call has the last parameter, which can be optional, of a function type---the syntax production that starts with '{' following the function or method call is treated as the *trailing lambda*.
+If other semantics is needed, then a separating semicolon ';' can be used.
+It means that the function or the method is to be called without the last argument (see :ref:`Optional Parameters`).

 .. code-block:: typescript
    :linenos: